Avi262000/Avi262000/README.md

 ### Hi there 👋
+My name is Avinandan patel!!
+I have done my Post Graduation in Applied Statistics & Informatics from IIT Bombay.
+I have developed a strong foundation in Machine learning & Deep learning algorithm.
+Proficient in programming languages such as Python, R and have extensive hands-on experience with popular machine learning frameworks like Sklearn, Tensorflow, Keras, OpenCV etc. I am currently looking for practical experience in Data Science Domain.

 <!--
 **Avi262000/Avi262000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.